The Materiality of the Invisible

 Curators: Lex ter Braak and Huib Haye van der Werf

-The Materiality of the Invisible approaches contemporary art as an activity that shares several characteristics of archaeology.
+The Materiality of the Invisible approached contemporary art as an activity that shares several characteristics of archaeology.
 Many artists probe the underlying layers of our social and political reality.
 They expose what is concealed and penetrate to other times.
 Like archaeologists, they make the invisible visible.

 Lida Abdul, Semâ Bekirovic, Rossella Biscotti, Marinus Boezem, Lonnie van Brummelen & Siebren de Haan, Joey Bryniarska & Martin Westwood, Leyla Cárdenas, Ruben Castro, Imran Channa, Iratxe Jaio & Klaas van Gorkum, Mikhail Karikis & Uriel Orlow, Daniel Knorr, Jeroen Kooijmans, Irene Kopelman, Giuseppe Licari, Chaim van Luit, Mark Manders, Alice Miceli, RAAAF, Raewyn Martyn, Stéphanie Saadé, Fernando Sánchez Castillo, Oscar Santillan, Daniel Silver, Studio Ossidiana, Marjan Teeuwen, Leonid Tsvetkov, Maarten Vanden Eynde, Roy Villevoye & Jan Dietvorst, Matthew C. Wilson

-This project has been funded with support from the European Commission and Mondriaan Fund.
+The European Commission and Mondriaan Fund.